Green Finance and Carbon Emissions: A Nonlinear and Interaction Analysis Using Bayesian Additive Regression Trees: Methodology

 which represents the part of the response not yet explained by the other trees.
 The residual $R_i$ serves as the local target for updating $T_i$ and $M_i$.
 By fitting each tree to the current residuals, the algorithm gradually refines the overall model, effectively adapting to nonlinear patterns and latent interaction effects in the data.

-The update of the tree structure $T_i$ is conducted using a Metropolis–Hastings (MH) step.
+The update of the tree structure $T_i$ is conducted using a Metropolis–Hastings step.
 New tree proposals are generated through operations such as growing or pruning nodes, modifying split rules, or swapping decision nodes.
 The acceptance probability is computed by integrating out the terminal node parameters $M_i$, which is tractable due to the use of conjugate priors.
 Once the new tree is accepted, $M_i$ is updated by drawing from its full conditional posterior distribution, which follows a normal distribution.
 The noise variance $\sigma^2$ is updated at the end of each iteration by drawing from a full conditional inverse-gamma distribution.
-By running the MCMC algorithm for a sufficiently large number of iterations and discarding the initial samples as burn-in, a sequence of fitted functions is obtained:
+The MCMC algorithm was run for a large number of iterations, discarding the initial samples as burn-in.
+Satisfactory convergence was checked using trace plots and standard convergence diagnostics.
+From the resulting posterior samples, a sequence of fitted functions is obtained:

 These samples are treated as draws from the posterior distribution $p(f(x)|y)$, forming the basis for Bayesian inference.
 They can be used for prediction, uncertainty quantification, partial dependence analysis, and variable selection.
 The model framework and sampling algorithm together enable BART to flexibly capture complex nonlinear relationships and high-order interactions, even when such interactions are not explicitly specified in the model.